yisehakalelign/ETS-1415-15/README.md

 # example:-
 number = ['2', '1', '4', '3'] #  variable is specified in a list
-number.sort() # a list method called sorting is used print(number) # this will print the list by sorting it
+number.sort() # a list method called sorting is used print(number) # this will print the list by sorting it. .